Deploy Account Service

 1. Prepare the data source configuration for deployment

 Update the data source configuration in your src/main/resources/application.yaml as shown in the example below.
-This will cause the service to read the correct database details that will be injected into its pod by the Oracle Backend for Spring Boot and Microservices.
+This will cause the service to read the correct database details that will be injected into its pod by the Oracle Backend for Microservices and AI.

 datasource: